dotnet/corefx/README.md

   file system objects and for reading and writing files via streams.

 * **System.IO.FileSystem.DriveInfo**.
 Provides the System.IO.DriveInfo class, which enables developers to query local drive    information.

+* **System.IO.MemoryMappedFiles**.
+Provides access to memory-mapped files, enabling code to read and write files by reading and writing memory.

 * **System.IO.Pipes**.
 Provides types that enable a means for interprocess communication through anonymous and/or named pipes.